Cat Infestations: Fleas & Ticks

 Sometimes, you may also be able to see raised red bite marks on your cat’s skin.
 These are the skin’s natural reaction: a small inflammation, which is intended to make it harder for any infection or further tissue damage to take place.
 You’ll get the same raised bumps if you’re bitten by fleas, too.

-How to Get Rid of Fleas in Cats
+How to Get Rid of Fleas and Ticks in Cats

 There are many different types of flea treatments available.
 The most common types are flea sprays, flea collars, and topical (“spot-on”) treatments.
 Different brands contain different active ingredients.
 How do you know which is the best?